-Today, the FRP lock affects more than just people who are trying to reset stolen devices.
-If you purchase a secondhand device featuring the original owner’s Google ID, you will not have the ability to reset the device or use a different Google ID before you disable FRP lock.
-Also, if you forget your Google ID password, resetting the device becomes an issue.
+Today, the FRP lock affects more than just people who are trying to reset stolen/lost devices.
+If you purchase a secondhand device featuring the original owner’s Google ID, you will stuck at “Verify your account” and be unable to use a different Google ID before you disable FRP lock.
+Also, if you forget your Google ID password, resetting the device will become an issue.
 In this article, you will learn how to disable FRP lock.

 Step 1: On your Home screen on your device, click Apps.

-Step 2: Tap Settings > Accounts > Google > click the name of the Google account synced on your device.
+Step 2: Tap Settings > Accounts > Google > the name of your Google account synced on your device.

 Step 3: Click More on the top-right corner.

-Step 4: Tap Remove Account.
+Step 4: Tap Remove Account and confirm it.
 This should disable the FRP lock.

 If you purchased a secondhand device, you can request the original device owner to disable FRP lock on the device remotely.
-Or this way is available is the first method doesn’t work.
+Or this way is available because first method doesn’t work.
 To learn how to disable FRP lock on Samsung and other devices online, follow the steps below:

 Step 1: Log into the Google account synced on your device by following this link: https://myaccount.google.com/.